DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 <br><img src="./images/wiz_layout_scope_tasks_start.png" /><br>

-The screenshot below shows the result if you have completed all implementation tasks.
+The screenshot below shows the result if you have completed all implementation tasks when you add a new record.

 <br><img src="./images/wiz_layout_scope_tasks.png" /><br>

 This includes
-* Form and Submit button
+* Form and Submit button and enabling of fields accordingly
+* Being able to clear the date when you press the button
-* display an information message when you click the submit button
+* Display an information message when you click the submit button
 * navigating to correct screen when you click next or home button

 # 3. Implementation Tasks